ircv3/ircv3-specifications/extensions/webirc-3.3.md

     period: "2017"
     email: "prawnsalad@kiwiirc.com"
 ---
-## Notes for implementing work-in-progress version
-This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `WEBIRC` command.
-Instead, implementations SHOULD use the `draft/WEBIRC` command to be interoperable with other software implementing a compatible work-in-progress version.

-The final version of the specification will use an unprefixed command.
+## Purpose
+This specification is intended to document the existing `WEBIRC` command that is already in use by multiple IRCDs and WebIRC gateway to provide a standard specification for implementation.
+This specification does not add any new features or changes, although new features, such as use of public-key cryptography over password authentication, can be submitted as extensions.

 ## Description
 When a user connects through an indirect connection to the IRC server, the user's actual IP address and hostname are not visible.
-The `WEBIRC` command allows the intermediate server to pass on the user's actual IP address and hostname to the IRC server.
-This information can be utilized by the network as if the user was using a direct connection.
+The `WEBIRC` command allows the WebIRC gateway to pass on the user's actual IP address and hostname to the IRC server.
+This information can be utilized by the network as if the user was connecting directly.

 ## Format
-The `WEBIRC` command takes three parameters: `pass `, `user`, and `ip`.
-An optional fourth paramater, `hostname`, MAY be included. `pass` is the password authenticating the WebIRC connection to the IRC server, `user` is the user being spoofed, and `ip` is the IP address of the connecting user.
-If included, `hostame` is the resolved hostname of the user.
-If the IP cannot be resolved and no hostname is provided, the IP MUST NOT be sent in place of the `host`.
+The `WEBIRC` command takes four parameters: `pass `, `user`, `hostname`, and `ip`. `pass` is the password authenticating the WebIRC connection to the IRC server which must be agreed upon ahead of time, `user` is the user being spoofed or WebIRC gateway service name, `hostname` is the resolved hostname of the user's IP address, and `ip` is the IPv4 or IPv6 address of the connecting user (IPv4-in-IPv6 MUST NOT be sent).
+If the IP address cannot be resolved, the IP address MUST be sent as both the `hostname` and `ip`.

-If the hostname and IP do not resolve to each other, the provided hostname SHOULD be sent and SHOULD NOT be altered (see [Security Considerations](#security-considerations)).
-If connection fails, the WebIRC server MUST return an `ERROR` with an appropriate message and terminate the connection.
+If forward and reverse DNS do not match, the IP addesss SHOULD be sent as the `hostname` and the unverified `hostname` SHOULD NOT be sent (see [Security Considerations](#security-considerations)).
+If connection fails, the WebIRC gateway MUST return an `ERROR` with an appropriate message and terminate the connection.

 ### Examples
-Hostname not included.

-    WEBIRC hunter2 AzureDiamond 104.25.32.27

-Hostname included.
+Generic format.

+    WEBIRC password user hostname ip

+IP address resolves to hostname.

     WEBIRC hunter2 AzureDiamond 104.25.32.27 kiwiirc.com

+IP address does not resolve to hostname.

+    WEBIRC hunter2 AzureDiamond 104.25.32.27 104.25.32.27

 Error from invalid password.